JudeeeeeV/ImageProcessing_Valencia/README.md

 ## How to Run

 1. Clone this repository.
-2. Open the solution in **Visual Studio**.
+2. Locate the `ImageProcessing_Valencia.exe` file in the root folder of the project.
-3. Build and run the project.
+3. Double-click `ImageProcessing_Valencia.exe` to launch the calculator.

+No installation or setup required.

 ---